-Bali boasts of sun laden beaches, dirt cheap spas, yoga studios, jaw-dropping islands, warm & friendly locals, fascinating culture, magnificent waterfalls and affordable luxury.
+Bali boasts of sun-laden beaches, dirt-cheap spas, yoga studios, jaw-dropping islands, warm & friendly locals, fascinating culture, magnificent waterfalls, and affordable luxury.

 A place where you can visit umpteen times and still can’t be bored with.
-Best for solo travelers, groups, family, extended families or as a couple.
+Best for solo travelers, groups, family, extended families, or as a couple.
 It just caters to everyone.

 For backpackers it’s a heaven, for digital nomads it is a second home, and for the luxury enthusiast, it is a love for eternity.

-Our trip to Bali had everything possible that we would fit in a time frame of 10 days – luxury, culture, and adventure.
+Our trip to Bali had everything possible that we could fit in a time frame of 10 days – luxury, culture, and adventure.
 It was one of the best trips ever.
 From sampling amazing food, numerous dips in infinity pools, breakfast in our deluxe private pool suite, Jacuzzi time, witnessing some epic sunsets, blissful flower baths, spa with a view, whizzing aimlessly on our bike, soaking in the culture and endless shopping.
 The list just goes on …

-We stayed at different places just to savor the experience in a more relaxing pace but you can choose to stay at one or two places and cover most of the places in Bali.
+We stayed at different places just to savor the experience at a more relaxing pace but you can choose to stay at one or two places and cover most of the places in Bali.

 Sanur ( 1-3 Day )

 Our first plan was to stay a day at Sanur and sneak out to Gilli T but unfortunately, due to bad weather, we had to cancel our trip.
 So, on our second day, we booked ourselves a day trip to Nusa Penida.
-It was one of the best decision ever.
+It was one of the best decisions ever.
 The island is darn stunning and less crowded than its nearby cousins.
 The views from the vantage points were breathtaking.